-This reading sets the tiles in the celestial form instead of the terrestrial format that is used in navigational compasses.
-This is done to follow the traditions inherent in Chinese Philosophy.
-This complex reading is very flexible in that you may focus on a specific or general question, or no question at all when using it.
+This reading sets the tiles in the celestial form instead of the terrestrial format that is used in navigational compasses, following the traditions of Chinese philosophy.
+This complex reading is very flexible in that one may focus on a specific or general question, or no question at all when using it.

-In the Reversed Compass Reading, each of the sets of tiles have a certain type of influence on the issue represented by The Nucleus.
-To interpret this reading properly you must separately relate each of the directional tile sets to The Nucleus.
+In the Reversed Compass Reading, each of the sets of tiles have an influence on the issue represented by the nucleus.
+To interpret this reading properly, all the tile sets should be compared to the nucleus.

 Your Reversed Compass Reading

 1: The Nucleus

 The Mushroom tile represents eternal life and oddity.
 It gets these attributes from the fact that mushrooms in nature always seem to regenerate and often popup where they are unexpected.
 The notion of oddity is derived from the mushroom seemingly having the nature of a plant, but lacking leaves.
 The Mushroom tile foretells the coming of unexpected events that will have a lasting impact on you.

 The Western tiles explore obstacles and strife caused by the Nucleus.

 The Phoenix tile indicates great happiness and joy.
 The Phoenix is said to be reborn out its ashes.
 Accordingly, the Phoenix tile also denotes sure recovery from any setbacks encountered.